victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 Many HUST students later joined the Online Judge project out of their sense of belonging and their sense of collective honor.
 It's slightly different from typical "inner source"[5] because students receive no salary but they have stronger sense of identity.
 Besides the programming team, those HUST students who were using this system could offer suggestions and report bugs.

-### 2.4 Utilizing the Influence
+## 3 Motivations of Participants From Other organizations
+According to the [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), users of HUST Online Judge codes are not required to participate the project.
+However there were still many participants who came from other organizations, most of them are not as famous as HUST in China.
+Moreover, they didn't need to customize the online judge themselves, instead, they relied on HUST Online Judge to update theirs.
+Also, lacking software engineers is another reason why they didn't start their own online judge repository.

+In my opinion, they need to use it and it's the most convenient way, hence, they directly benefited from HUST Online Judge project just like the HUST students except that they came from other organizations.
+So their motivations are a) they were using it so they wanted to improve it and b) the desire to give back to the community, otherwise known as reciprocity[6].

+Besides the volunteers, there were some groups of contributors who sold their services to HUST Online Judge users.
+Even though I can't claim that they're participating this project with the idea of making money, I insist that a business opportunity could make _One Time Code Contributors_[6] become _sustained contributors_[7].

+## 4 From SVN to GIT
+HUST Online Judge was using Subversion([SVN](https://subversion.apache.org)) between 2008 and 2014.
+Then they decided to start using [GIT](https://git-scm.com) till now.
+It's worth noting that they were using an automatic mirroring tool called [svn2github](http://svn2github.com) to clone SVN repos to GitHub.
+SVN is easier to learn while GIT is more efficient because we can commit, merge or practically anything offline.
+When it comes to version control, both tools are awesome to work.

+## 5
-Indisputably, open software is the typical successful collaboration through open superposition[6].
-So this project is by no means difficult to distribute.
+Indisputably, open software is the typical successful collaboration through open superposition[8].
+So this project is by no means difficult to be distributed.
 Most high schools that used HUST Online Judge's codes are likely to contribute codes and report bugs, whereas some universities preferred to build their own online judges based on HUST's and later they only contribute codes to theirs.
 Using the terminology of github, these universities had **forked** the HUST Online Judge project but they chose not to **pull request**.
-Not only it is beyond reproach, but also it makes open source prevalent[7].
+Not only it is beyond reproach, but also it makes open source prevalent[9].

-According to the [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), they are

-## 3 Differences
-### 3.1 Benefits

-### 3.2 Shortcomings

-## 4 The Dilemma of Peer Production Inside A University

 Comparing this project to a baby, she was born inside a university and then moving out of her parents' house when she could make a living.
 The